-Step into the NHS competition Part 1: Your strengths and the NHS See pages 4 - 5 Part 2: Working and the NHS See pages 6 - 7 Part 3: Competition Entry See pages 8 - 9 Pupils explore what they are good at and what they want to be when they grow up.
-Pupils explore a wide range of jobs in the NHS and understand that jobs require different qualities and skills.
-Pupils celebrate what they have learnt and say Thank You to staff in a job role or a team within the NHS.
-Resources includedLesson Powerpoint slides3 x activities Resources includedLesson Powerpoint slides5 x activities Resources included • Lesson Powerpoint slides • Main competition task Class time required: 1 hour Class time required: • 1.5 hours Class time required: • 2 hours
+Step into the NHS competition Part 1: Part 2: Part 3: Your strengths and the NHS Working and the NHS Competition Entry See pages 4 - 5 See pages 6 - 7 See pages 8 - 9 Pupils explore what they are good Pupils explore a wide range of jobs Pupils celebrate what they have at and what they want to be when in the NHS and understand that jobs learnt and say Thank You to staff in they grow up. require different qualities and skills. a job role or a team within the NHS.
+Resources includedLesson Powerpoint slides3 x activities Resources includedLesson Powerpoint slides5 x activities Resources includedLesson Powerpoint slidesMain competition task Class time required: Class time required: Class time required: • 1 hour • 1.5 hours • 2 hours